cliu212/cliu212.github.io/_pages/about.md

 News
 ======
+* 2025/12: Attending NeurIPS at San Diego!
+* 2025/11: One paper accepted by Applied and Computational Harmonic Analysis (ACHA)!
+* 2025/09: One paper accepted by NeurIPS 2025!
 * 2024/08: Joining Purdue Uniersity, ECE department, as an Assistant Professor.
 * 2024/05: Our paper on catapult dynamics of SGD was accepted by ICML 2024! (with Libin, Adityanarayanan and Misha)  [\[Preprint\]](https://arxiv.org/pdf/2306.04815.pdf)
 * 2024/01: Our paper on quadratic models for understanding neural network catapult dynamics was accepted by ICLR 2024!  [\[Preprint\]](https://arxiv.org/pdf/2205.11787.pdf)